bwolfson0/api-troubleshooting-lab/browser-investigations/304-not-modified.md

 No corrective action is required.

-The observed behavior is expected and indicates that browser caching is functioning correctly.
+The observed behavior indicates that browser caching is functioning correctly.

 If updated content is required, performing a hard refresh or clearing the browser cache will force retrieval of a new copy of the resource.